 Although many different types of telehealth exist, there are four main categories of telehealth that exist in today’s medical industry.
 The benefits of each category vary and can support you, and your patients, in different ways depending on what you need to get a full scope of their health.

-- Remote Patient Monitoring (RPM) – This is often used for seniors or in senior living areas, remote patient monitoring is the collection of a patient’s health data from a patient or resident in one location that is then electronically sent to a healthcare professional (provider, nurse, etc.) for monitoring and review.
+- Remote Patient Monitoring (RPM) - This is often used for seniors or in senior living areas.
+Remote patient monitoring is the collection of a patient’s health data from a patient or resident in one location that is then electronically sent to a health care professional (provider, nurse, etc.) for monitoring and review.
 RPM is especially helpful in senior living areas in order to prevent falls and keep a watchful eye on residents’ vitals.

-- Asynchronous Video (AKA Store-and-Forward) – This consists of the electronic delivery of a patient’s documented health history outside of real-time, used by a healthcare provider.
+- Asynchronous Video (AKA Store-and-Forward) – This consists of the electronic delivery of a patient’s documented health history outside of real-time, used by a health care provider.
 Commonly used in rural areas when providers are consulting with a specialist in another location, this type of telehealth also helps bring healthcare to areas where it, especially in terms of specialists, is sparse.

-- Mobile Health (mHealth) – This is the use of smart devices (smartphones, tablets, etc.), and the health-based software apps developed for these devices, that supports continued healthcare.
+- Mobile Health (mHealth) – This is the use of smart devices (smartphones, tablets, etc.), and the health-based software apps developed for these devices, that support continued healthcare.
 Many health-based apps exist now and can monitor everything from a diabetic patient’s blood sugar level to one’s daily water intake.
 These apps help to encourage healthier lifestyle behaviors and also (if designed to) can integrate with a patient’s personal health records.

 In many cases, yes.
 Many insurers voluntarily pay for telehealth visits and 26 states have laws requiring them to do so.
 The laws vary, so it makes sense to learn more about the rules in the state where you live or practice.
-To learn more about telemedicine in your state visit https://www.cchpca.org/telehealth-policy/current-state-laws-and-reimbursement-policies and select your state on the map to learn your state’s current telehealth-related laws and regulation.
+To learn more about telemedicine in your state visit https://www.cchpca.org/ and select your state on the map to learn your state’s current telehealth-related laws and regulations.